These Two Women Senators Are The Real 'Mavericks' Of The GOP Health Care Vote

 And it’s Sen. Murkowski, who represents the deep-red state of Alaska, who arguably has the most to lose from breaking with her party, especially because she has consistently expressed opposition this year to legislation that would “defund” Planned Parenthood.
 (Sen. Collins represents the much bluer state of Maine.)

 Don’t forget about the two women senators, who were there from the beginning.
-Sen. Amy Klochubar on Senators Murkowski and Collins
+Sen. Amy Klobuchar on Senators Murkowski and Collins

 This is likely why Murkowski has faced the brunt of President Trump’s particular ire.
 On Wednesday, Trump tweeted that Murkowski had “really let the Republicans, and our country, down.”
 Later that day, the Alaska Dispatch News reported that Interior Secretary Ryan Zinke had called both Murkowski and Sen. Dan Sullivan (R-Alaska) after Tuesday’s health care vote to communicate that Murkowski’s vote “had put Alaska’s future with the administration in jeopardy.”